Storm Stories is a multimedia documentation project that follows the impacts of Hurricane Florence on real people’s lives.

 We can envision new and more just relationships and social structures by putting people in conversation with one another through story-sharing.
 By featuring community voices that tell their own stories in their own ways we’re building equity and coastal resilience.

-Storm Stories will soon be available for distribution for free through platforms like Public Radio Exchange.
+Storm Stories is available for distribution for free through platforms like Public Radio Exchange.
+Visit our podcast page for updates.
 Interested in working with us?
 Contact us at firstname.lastname@example.org.

 Funding for Storm Stories is provided in part by: